 I take pride in saving this wonderful resource from being chipped, creating fine objects that will last generations.

 Where it is not possible to source locally, I use only certified British timber from trusted suppliers.

-Our Design Ethos
+My Design Ethos

 I’m drawn to modernist proportions, and favour clean, simple designs.
 I aim to create compelling designs based on harmonious proportions and restrained use of materials.
 An understated form also allows the material to shine, which is important when dealing with character timbers.